 Afterschool programs provide a crucial bridge between communities and schools and can help foster the family engagement called for under ESSA.
 Out-of-school time programs can assist in students' transitions throughout their schooling because these programs often have strong, consistent parent and community ties.
 Citizen Schools focuses on supporting partner schools with family engagement through community building events.
 For example, each semester culminates with a WOW!, an event where students and volunteer professionals showcase the projects they created during their semester-long apprenticeships.
-This is an event where family and the community to engage with the professionals from local businesses that are volunteering in their schools.
+This is an event where family and the community come together to celebrate the accomplishments of the students and also have the opportunity to engage with the professionals from local businesses that are volunteering in their schools.
 Citizen Schools' staff also communicate with families about student academic progress and areas of social-emotional growth on a bi-weekly basis.